moacir-rodrigues-petry/github-actions/README.md

 3. Push the changes to the repository and check the GitHub Actions tab.

 4. Simulate a failing test to see the GitHub Actions in action.

+5. Requesting a vulnerability workflow: `@workspace generate  a gh actions workflow to "Check for Dependency Vulnerabilities" using bundler-audit gem on every push`